eltociear/website/src/lib/posts/en/breaking-the-debt-trap.md

 ## The Path Forward: An Open Invitation

 The Sovereign Debt Transformation Protocol is **not a finished product**—it's a rigorous hypothesis about how we might heal the global economy's deepest structural flaw.
+A comprehensive technical whitepaper detailing the economic modeling, legal frameworks, and implementation mechanics is forthcoming, but the conversation begins now.

 The Global Governance Frameworks project is actively seeking partners to:
 - **Co-design pilot programs** with willing creditor-debtor pairs